 I promise this is NOT my mother’s toaster oven cover!
 Here’s my version:

 I think it turned out cute.
 The graphics definitely give it a much more updated feel.
-I used my Transfer Artist Paper (TAP) to transfer the graphics.
+I used Lesley Riley’s Transfer Artist Paper (TAP-affiliate link) to transfer the graphics.